So, let’s talk about working with a chronic illness.

 - Disability Confident Accreditation: organisations certified in this way have made commitments and taken action, such as ensuring their recruitment process is as inclusive as possible, to make the most of the talent disabled people can bring to their workplace.

-- Endometriosis UK Friendly Employer Scheme: employers can sign up to Endometriosis UK’s scheme to show their commitment to supporting the wellbeing of employees with the condition.
+- Endometriosis UK Friendly Employer Scheme: employers can sign up for Endometriosis UK’s scheme to show their commitment to supporting the wellbeing of employees with the condition.
 By signing-up, organisations will receive free training and resources, and also have their name proudly displayed on the charity’s online list of signatories.
 This scheme is relatively new but looks to become a good one!